-- Very Good Specific and comprehensive.
-Complete, detailed, and clearly articulated information as to how the criteria are met.
-Well-conceived and thoroughly developed ideas. - Good General but sufficient detail.
-Adequate information as to how the criteria are met, but some areas are not fully explained and/or questions remain.
-Some minor inconsistencies and weaknesses. - Fair Unclear and non-specific.
-Limited information is provided about approach and strategies.
-Lacks focus and detail. - Poor Does not meet the criteria, fails to provide information, provides inaccurate information, or provides information that requires substantial clarification as to how the criteria are met. - Not Found Does not address the criteria or simply re-states the criteria.

-1. Abstract (00 Points) Included Not Included

-2. Work Plan (20 Points) Very Good Good Fair Poor NF a.
-Improvement and Performance are described.
-Includes steps to maintain satisfactory performance and steps for improvement as needed.
-The applicant describes how each of these roles will provide support: Program improvement team tasks, data manager, program manager, instructors.
+Applicant: Reviewer: Date Reviewed: Score Score: Points) to b nts must receive a minimum be considered for funding.
+A ore for purposes of ranking p ny awar ded bonı Rating Guid elines : Very Good - Specific and comprehensive information as to how the crit • - Good - met, but some areas are not fully explained and/or questions remain.
+Some Fair - minor inconsistencies and we Unclear and non-specific.
+Lin and strategies.
+Lacks focus a mited info ormation i s provide ed about approach Poor - Does not meet the criteria, fai information, or provides information to how the criteria are met. ils to prov vide infori Not Found - Does not address the criteria or simply re-state: s the crite ria.
+1. Abstract (00 Points) Included b Not Ir ncluded 2.
+Work Pla an (20 Points) Very Good Good Fair Poor NF described. satisfactory improveme describes l provide su ement and Performance are Includes steps to maintain performance and steps for nt as needed.
+The applicant how each of these roles will pport: Program improvement s, data manager, program astructors.
 4 3 2 1 0 b.
 The applicant describes the quality of direct program instruction, student persistence, and meeting the 12 hours of Intake.
 Fifty (50) percent of the population must be in the lowest beginning levels of adult basic education and/or ESOL should be included in the description.
 4 3 2 1 0 c.
 Professional Development.
 The applicant Describes the level of communication and cooperation with RAEN regarding scheduling and prioritizing PD.
 4 3 2 1 0 d.
 The applicant describes how the program will meet benchmarks in enrollment, MSG, posttest rate, employment second quarter, and credential rate to improve Literacy Levels.
 They included the use of College and Career Readiness Standards, NYSED CareerKits, and educational programming.
 4 3 2 1 0 e.
 Evaluating Program Services.
 Describes methods of instruction.
 (Volunteers, locations, modalities).
 Includes methods the applicant will use to demonstrate how students, teachers, and leadership will be included in evaluating and improving program services.
 4 3 2 1 0 Total (out of 20) Comments: